ywxt/ywxt.github.io/books/our-secret-base/src/chapter_7.md

 If she saw any tendency of them approaching, she would immediately grab Yan Jingxing and run away.
 Even if she was misunderstood or not trusted, she must do it.

-Unsure whether to consider herself fortunate, the astral leeches, upon appearing, immediately locked onto their target and swarmed towards a middle-aged man in the front row.
+Unsure whether to consider herself fortunate, the ghostly leeches, upon appearing, immediately locked onto their target and swarmed towards a middle-aged man in the front row.

 Though she knew this was not very good, Ji Chunzao still breathed a sigh of relief quietly.
 However, on the other hand, her mood became even more somber.